-7.5 This is a procedure by which a contract is let following publication of an advertisement inviting all those expressing an interest in the contract to submit a bid at the same time.
+- 7.5 This is a procedure by which a contract is let following publication of an advertisement inviting all those expressing an interest in the contract to submit a bid at the same time.
 This route to the market is not recommended where a large response is anticipated.
-This is a one stage procedure.

-- 7.6 The advertisement shall: - 7.6.1 specify details of the supplies, services or works the Authority is procuring; - 7.6.2 specify the contract duration and proposed commencement date; - 7.6.3 invite persons or bodies to contact a specific officer to request an Invitation to Tender; - 7.6.4 specify a contract reference number; - 7.6.5 specify a date and time, being not less than 52 days from the date of the advertisement, by which such expressions of interest are to be received by the Authority; and - 7.6.6 where officers are using the Authority's E-tendering solution, specify the appropriate tender box code and details of how to access documentation.
+This is a one stage procedure. - 7.6 The advertisement shall: - 7.6.1 specify details of the supplies, services or works the Authority is procuring; - 7.6.2 specify the contract duration and proposed commencement date; - 7.6.3 specify any other requirements for participating in the procurement; - 7.6.4 specify a contract reference number; - 7.6.5 specify a date and time, being not less than 52 days from the date of the advertisement, by which such expressions of interest are to be received by the Authority; and - 7.6.6 specify the appropriate electronic tender box code and details of how to access documentation.